prathusingh/gallery/README.md

 ### Personalized blog for content creators

 Home page consists of

 1. Filter/Search
 2. Tiles showing relevant image
 3. Profile icon button

 Description Page consists of

 1. Rotational panel rotating the image.
 2. Rotational panel rotating the description.

 Microservices:

-1. Image Loader that loads the image in the rotational panel.
+1. "image" that loads the image in the rotational panel.
-2. Description Loader that loads the description of the image in the rotational panel.
+2. "description" that loads the description of the image in the rotational panel.
-3. Query Loader that loads the default homepage or apply the searched results to the top of page.
+3. "content" that loads the default homepage or apply the searched results to the top of page.
-4. Profile Loader loads the profile of the content creator.
+4. "profile" loads the profile of the content creator.

 Tech specs:

 1. Microservices interact with each other using gRPC.
 2. Go kit framework is used for microservices.
 3. Each microservice is containerized using docker.